-Question 1
+Total Grade: 74/160 : Question 1

 Methods: The following analyzes are interested in the variables associated with delivery of babies that are small for gestational age (SGA).
 Therefore, the data was divided into babies that were small for gestational age and babies that were not small for gestational age.
 Descriptive statistics were performed on these groups, as well as the dataset as a whole.